Huangmachi/exp_IPMAN/README.md

 ## exp_IPMAN

-exp_IPMAN is an experiment to compare the performance of the IP Metropolitan Area Network of China Mobile Communication Corporation while adopting ECMP, BGP and SDN.
+exp_IPMAN is an experiment to compare the performance of the IP Metropolitan Area Network of China Mobile Communication Corporation while adopting ECMP and SDN.

 ### Prerequisites